 Our PGCE Secondary Computing course prepares you to teach in the 11 - 16 age phase.
 It may be possible to gain experience of teaching post 16 during your PGCE and the qualification does not preclude you from teaching post 16 once employed.
 There are two stages to the course.

-Stage one – Introduction to teaching
+Stage A – Introduction to teaching

 Subject knowledge and applied pedagogy

-In these sessions, our subject teacher experts will give you a good understanding of what it means to teach Computing.
-You’ll study the school curriculum, and understand how other expert teachers have taught it successfully.
-You’ll also learn how to plan sequences of learning that address your pupils’ needs so that you can develop your practice and have a positive impact on their learning.
+You’ll study the school curriculum and understand how other expert teachers have taught it successfully.
+You’ll learn how to plan sequences of learning that address the needs of your pupils so you can develop your practice and have a positive impact on their learning.

-Stage two – Developing your knowledge and preparing for your new career
+Stage B – Developing your knowledge and preparing for your new career

-Your University-based training will comprise the same elements as stage one, but you’ll focus on building on the knowledge you’ve already developed to prepare for your next school-based training block.
-You’ll spend one week at university.
+You’ll build on the knowledge you’ve already developed to prepare for your next school-based training block.